What are Reserves and Surplus?

 Advantages

-Some of the major advantages of Reserves and Surplus as follows:
+Some of the major advantages of Reserves and Surplus are as follows:

-- It acts as the first source of the fund when a company needs money for its business activities.
+- It is the first fund source when a company needs money for business activities.

-- It provides the cushion by absorbing the losses during those times when a company underperforms.
+- It provides a cushion by absorbing the losses when a company underperforms.

 - It helps in sustaining the level of dividend distribution by covering the shortfall.